ChackThree/aws-waf-audio-solver/README.md

 ## Solving using AI
-- Around 90% or greater accuracy, less when using visual solutions as of now.
+- Around 90% or greater accuracy, less when using visual solutions for now.
 - Currently, the solver is using my own hosted endpoint to recognize assets.
 - Audio solution uses WhisperX; Visual Solution uses Google Gemini 2.5 Flash.